spatha0011/spatha_vsd-hdp/Day8/README.md

 **Purpose:** This circuit biases an NMOS transistor using `Vin` and `Vdd`, allowing SPICE simulation of its I<sub>D</sub>-V<sub>DS</sub> behavior under specified geometry (W/L) and resistive input.

---> **Note:**  To simulate transistor behavior accurately, SPICE requires a **technology file** that defines the physical and electrical parameters of NMOS/PMOS devices.These parameters include:
+ℹ️**Note:**  To simulate transistor behavior accurately, SPICE requires a **technology file** that defines the physical and electrical parameters of NMOS/PMOS devices.These parameters include:

 - **Threshold voltage** (V<sub>t</sub>)
 - **Body effect coefficient** (γ)